UBC-MDS/netflixpy_dashboard-R/README.md

 ## Usage
-The link to the app is [here](https://dsci-532-netflixpy.herokuapp.com/)
+The link to the app is <not read yet>

 Usage examples:
 - Select genre categories from the side bar to filter the plots by genres.